papadanku/RealityDocs/docs/source/technical/cookbook/newrcon.rst

 Solution
 --------

-Use the dynamic object modification technique explained in :doc:`this recipe <changingobjects>` recipe.
+Use the dynamic object modification technique explained in :doc:`this recipe <changingobjects>`.
 Just import the following function from one of the main modules:

 .. py:function:: registerRConCommand(command, function)